hashicorp/design-system/website/docs/utilities/dismiss-button/partials/code/how-to-use.md

 !!!
-Info
+Warning

-This component is intended only for internal use (for now).
-If you need to use it please speak with the HDS team.
+This component is only intended for internal Helios use.
+If you need to use it, please contact the Design Systems Team.
 !!!

 ## How to use this component